 A. Hirotoshi Nishikawa, Ph.D. is a native San Franciscan, who spent his career in biotech pharmaceutical R&D in NJ and PA.
 Since retiring, he has been involved in racial justice and civil rights at his church and with the Philadelphia JACL (Japanese American Citizens League) at the chapter and National Board level.
 In the last ten years, he has become increasingly involved in immigration reform issues.
 In 2007, he participated in the Dreams Across America campaign, joining PICC colleagues in Philadelphia and traveling to Washington, DC.
 On March 2010 he join other Pennsylvanians with some 250,000 others on the Mall in Washington, DC rallying for comprehensive immigration reform.
 Since then he has been in many rallies locally as well as lobbying members of Congress.

 Marla Soffer is Of Counsel at Galfand Berger, LLP.
 Marla graduated cum laude from the University of Pennsylvania with a BA in Urban Studies and Spanish.
 She received her J.D. from Temple University Beasley School of Law and has been practicing for over 30 years.
 She concentrates her practice in the areas of workers’ rights, safety, compensation and general personal injury and disability law.
 Marla serves as a consulting attorney with the Mexican Consulate in Philadelphia, is a member of Board of Directors of the Mexican Cultural Center and teaches an adult ESL conversation class at SEAMAAC.

-PICC’s Board of Directors is elected by the membership at our Annual Meeting.
+PICC’s Board of Directors is elected by the membership.
 Each director serves an initial term of three years, and is then eligible for re-election.